Advait Sarkar

 PowerPoint: as an intern, I worked on a project that eventually shipped in the form of the reuse slides feature.
 I am a co-inventor on several patents related to this feature, one of which has the hilariously generic title 'managing electronic documents'.

-Microsoft Teams: In 2020 I helped conduct the world's largest diary study of remote work during the pandemic.
+Microsoft Teams: We conducted the world's largest diary study of remote work during the COVID-19 pandemic.
 The findings from this study (such as this paper on the use of chat), will shape the future of Microsoft Teams.
+Our research on creativity in remote work emphasises the importance of empowering employees to choose when, where and how to work.

 Government policy and outreach